-showing a dynamic display of Origin node

-topology and performance.

-pmem Reports per-process memory usage statistics.

-Both virtual size and prorated physical memory

-usage are reported.

-pmie Evaluates predicate-action rules over performance

-metrics domain, for performance alarms,

-automated system management tasks, dynamic tuning configuration, and so on.
-It is an inference engine.

-pmieconf Creates parameterized rules to be used with

-Performance Co-Pilot inference engine (pmie).

-pminfo Displays information about arbitrary performance

-metrics available from PCP, including help text

-with -T.

-pmkstat Provides a text-based display of metrics that

-summarize system performance at a high level, suitable for ASCII logs or inquiry over a modem.

-pmprobe Probes for performance metric availability, values,

-and instances.

-pmtime Provides a graphical user interface for PCP

-applications requiring time control.
-This command is not normally invoked directly by users.

-pmval

-Provides a text-based display of the values for arbitrary instances of a selected performance metric, suitable for ASCII logs or inquiry over a modem.

-1.2.2 Collecting, Transporting, and Archiving Performance Information pmcd Is the Performance Metrics Collection Daemon the system.
+oview Visualizes the performance of SGI 3000 series and SGI 2000 series of systems, showing a dynamic display of node topology and performance. pmem Reports per-process memory usage statistics.
+Both virtual size and prorated physical memory usage are reported. pmie Evaluates predicate-action rules over performance metrics domain, for performance alarms, automated system management tasks, dynamic tuning configuration, and so on.
+It is an inference engine. pmieconf Creates parameterized rules to be used with the PCP inference engine (pmie). pminfo Displays information about arbitrary performance metrics available from PCP, including help text with -T pmkstat Provides a text-based display of metrics that summarize system performance at a high level, suitable for ASCII logs or inquiry over a modem. pmprobe Probes for performance metric availability, values, and instances. pmtime Provides a graphical user interface for PCP applications requiring time control.
+This command is not normally invoked directly by users. pmval Provides a text-based display of the values for arbitrary instances of a selected performance metric, suitable for ASCII logs or inquiry over a modem.

+Collecting, Transporting, and Archiving Performance Information pmcd Is the Performance Metrics Collection Daemon (PMCD).
+This daemon must run on each system being monitored, to collect and export the performance information necessary to monitor the system. pmcd_wait Waits for pmcd to be ready to accept client connections. pmdumplog Displays selected state information, control data, and metric values from a PCP archive log created by pmlogger. pmlc Exercises control over an instance of the PCP archive logger pmlogger, to modify the profile of which metrics are logged and/or how frequently their values are logged. pmlogconf Creates or modifies pmlogger configuration files for most common logging scenarios.
+It is an interactive script.